yulonglim/tp/docs/DeveloperGuide.md

 MSS:

-1. User requests to add a student.
+1. User requests to add a student to the currently selected class.
 2. TeachBook adds the student.

    Use case ends.